 The Initial Consultation

-First, you’ll visit our office to meet with your dentist for a consultation.
+First, you’ll visit our office to meet with your dentist for a consultation if you are experiencing tooth loss.
 After a comprehensive exam of your mouth, along with x-rays, your doctor can assess your oral health needs and jaw bone density to determine if you’re a good candidate for implants.
-Your dentist will discuss their findings with you, and together, you’ll decide if dental implants are the best choice to restore your grin, or if your smile is in need of another restorative option.
+Your dentist will discuss their findings with you, and together, you’ll decide if dental implants are the best choice for your dental care.
+Dental Implants can be a great option to restore your grin, or if your smile is in need of another restorative option.